pjlintw/intermediate-task-selection/README.md

 ## Contact Information

-For help or issues using our code, please submit a issue or contact to pjlin@lsv.uni-saarland.de
+For help or issues using our code, please submit a issue or contact to pjlin@lsv.uni-saarland.de.